 In the course of therapy we teach men and women how to communicate better, how to feel safe with another person, to get in touch with their body, be guilt-free in intimate situations.

-The client is having verbal session with the therapist and experiential sessions with the surrogate partner.
+In this Triadic Model, client is having verbal session with the therapist and experiential sessions with the surrogate partner.

 We offer treatment programs for people with disabilities, people who need sexual rehabilitation and people who had sexual trauma.

 Pain disorder – Many women are unable to have pain free intercourse and this can lead to feelings of anger, frustration, sadness and even despair.